 Since 2009, significant changes have been made as to how employers can employ workers.
 These changes include the introduction of National Employment Standards (NES) and the commencement of updated awards.

-The NES provides every Australian employee with 10 minimum entitlements.
-These are:
+The NES provides every Australian employee with 11 minimum entitlements.

 - Maximum weekly hours

 - Offers and requests to convert from casual to permanent employment

 - Annual leave